weiameili/Pensela/README.md

 5. Push to the Branch
 6. Open a Pull Request

-Feel free to report an issue or request a feature [here]("https://github.com/weiameili/Pensela/issues")
+Feel free to report an issue or request a feature in the Issues Section.

 ---